copyrite/LwotcMinimalText/XComGame.md

 Replaces Overwatch.
 Long Watch can trigger at Squadsight range.

 ## Low Profile
-Makes partial cover count as full.
+Low cover counts as high cover for you.

 ## Maim
 Fire a shot that Maims the target on hit.